-Having an interview via the phone can happen when you least expect it, or it can be scheduled by the school district administrative staff.
+Having an interview via the phone can happen when you least expect it or scheduled by the school district administrative staff.

 1. Eliminate ALL distractions.

-Make sure you are in a quiet place away from people, TV, pets, or email notifications.
-If your dog tends to bark a lot, see if you can find a sitter during the interview time.
+Ensure you are in a quiet place away from people, TV, pets, or email notifications.
+If your dog tends to bark a lot, see if you can find a sitter during the interview.
 Keep 100% focused on the interview meeting.

 No matter where you end up, assure that it’s quiet so you can completely focus on answering your interviewer’s questions.
 After all, you wouldn’t show up for an interview with distractions, so you should treat a phone interview the same.

 If you have it, turn off your “call waiting” feature on your phone; you don’t want to get a beep in the middle of your conversation.